adammck/dynamixel/README.md

 # Dynamixel

 This packages provides a Go interface to Dynamixel servos.
-It's brand new and nothing works yet.
+It's brand new, but some things kind of work.

 ## Example